tagion/tagion/src/bin-behaviour/tagion/tools/README.md

 `make bddinit`

-To run your build BDD's again or if you used `bdd-init` use:
+To run your build BDD's again or if you used `bddinit` use:

 `make bddrun`

 If you just want to run a single test use the following command.
-This command will not print out the bdd-report, but only run the scenario:
+This command will not print out the bddreport, but only run the scenario:

 `make run-<target>`